mpsb/email_landing_page/README.md

 2. Open the MySQL CLI and run the `source schema.sql` command to setup the database that stores the email information.

-3. Make sure to input your MySQL credentials in the `.env` file so that the landing page can communicate with your database.
+3. Create an `.env` file and input your MySQL credentials so that the landing page can communicate with your database.
 Structure the `.env` file as follows:

 ```
 DB_HOST=<insert hostname here>